d6t/d6t-python/README.md

 * **import data**: quickly ingest messy raw CSV and XLS files to pandas, SQL and more
 * **join data**: quickly combine multiple datasets using fuzzy joins

 The libraries are modularized so you can use them individually but they work well together to improve your entire data workflow.
-You can experience up to 10x productivity gains.

 ## [Manage data workflows](https://github.com/d6t/d6tflow)

-Easilly manage data workflows including complex dependencies and parameters.
-It is built on top of workflow manager luigi but unlike luigi it is optimized for data science workflows.
+Easily manage data workflows including complex dependencies and parameters.
+With d6tflow you can easily chain together complex data flows and intelligently execute them.
+You can quickly load input and output data for each task.
 It makes your workflow very clear and intuitive.

 ### What can it do?